JorisAerts/coffee-script-compiler/README.md

 Usage:
 ------

-to define dependencies in a CoffeeScript file to other CoffeeScript files or JavaScript files, just add a special comment:
+To define dependencies in a CoffeeScript file to other CoffeeScript files or JavaScript files, just add a special comment:
 ```
 #= require "file.coffee"
 #= require "jquery.js"